Human Factors: The Journal of the Human Factors and Ergonomics Society

 - Extended Multi-Phase Study.
 Multi-phase studies report on a sequence or series of closely related original studies that are best discussed collectively instead of through multiple original articles.
 Research approaches encompassed in such a series of studies could include more than one experiment or a mixture of experiments, observational studies, modeling, surveys, ethnographic studies, and so on.
 The series must have a theoretical underpinning that makes its inclusion in the same report a logical progression.
 This mechanism is not appropriate for single-experiment or single-model reporting, nor is it an appropriate mechanism for reporting pilot study results along with a single experiment.
 Each component (experiment) of the sequence of studies must be able to be statistically evaluated independently.
 Multi-experiment series are limited to 4,500 words plus 3,000 words for each experiment (or model) beyond the first experiment, excluding the abstract, key points, tables, and references.
 (Thus, a two-experiment series should not exceed 7,500 words, a three-experiment series should not exceed 10,500 words, etc.) Figures and tables are encouraged when they can enhance information transfer and effective communication.

 - Invited Review Article.
 Review articles present a synthesis of previously published work on a specific topic of interest to the human factors/ergonomics community.
 These articles are intended to scientifically analyze a body of literature and synthesize the information in an original manner.
 Review articles must provide an original perspective on the literature, not merely a summary but an extension of knowledge on a topic.
+Integrative literature reviews based on various methods (narrative, systematic, meta-analytic) are encouraged.
 Review articles are typically solicited by invitation.
 Those interested in submitting a review article should contact Reviews Associate Editor Robert Radwin prior to submission.

 - Special Issue/Section Articles.
 Papers for consideration in a special section or issue should be submitted to Editor-in-Chief Patricia DeLucia.
 View the guidelines for special issues/sections.